ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

         4. This is the first new item. 'asr' here stands for the Acoustic Sum Rule.
 The acoustic sum rule prevents the frequencies of the normal modes from going negative, which most of the time are erroneous numerical artefacts.
 This will be explained at the end of the lab if you are interested.
         5. This is the second new item.
 It restricts the normal mode calculation to the $\Gamma$-point.
 We will explain what this means later in the lab.
 But you are encouraged make a guess!

+    !!! warning "Help file of `ph.x`"
-    - If you are interested, refer to the `INPUT_PH.txt` file of the quantum espresso documentation.
-Alternatively, you can look up   [Phonon](https://www.quantum-espresso.org/Doc/INPUT_PH.html)
+        If you are interested in the input variables of `ph.x`, you can look up   [Phonon](https://www.quantum-espresso.org/Doc/INPUT_PH.html)

     - Run `ph.x < 02_CH4_ph.in > ph.out`.